 For safety reasons and federal regulations KZRV provides accurate weight specifications to owners.
 On the exterior left front corner of the coach you will find the Federal "Vehicle Identification Number" sticker, as required by the federal government.
-This tag supplies information concerning your coach, such as: VIN number, date/month of manufacture, tire size rating, plus information about weights as described below, and the following page.
+This tag supplies information concerning your coach, such as: VIN number, date/month of manufacture, tire size rating, plus information about weights as described on previous page and above.

-Gross Axle Weight Rating (GAWR): is the value specified as the load carrying capacity of a single axle system, as measured at the
+Gross Axle Weight Rating (GAWR): is the value specified as the load carrying capacity of a single axle system, as measured at the tire-ground interfaces.
+One of five components will determine this rating: tires, axle, springs, brakes, or wheels.
+One of these five is generally rated slightly less than the others.